gigafied/minion/readme.md

-## MinionJS - Cross-Platform & Cross-Browser JavaScript Inheritance
+## MinionJS - Cross-Platform & Cross-Browser JavaScript Classical Inheritance

-The goal of Minion is to provide easy-to-use, easy-to-learn inheritance for JavaScript.
+The goal of Minion is to provide easy-to-use, easy-to-learn classical inheritance for JavaScript.

 Minion enables you to easily namespace, create and extend custom classes.